friemen/reactnet/README.md

 The complete function is invoked whenever the completion of an input reactive is detected.
-It is supposed to return a Result map where it can set one of the following entries:
+It is supposed to return a Result map where it can set any of the following entries:

 ```
   :output-rvts         A seq of RVTs